New York Pass and tourist cards: complete guide 2026

 In fact, there are multiple types of passes, each with specific features designed to fit different travel styles and budgets.

-To avoid confusion early on, here is a clear and up-to-date list of the major tourist passes available for New York City:
+To avoid confusion from the outset, here is a clear and up-to-date list of the major tourist cards available for the Big Apple:

-As you can see, there are different types of passes for New York City.
+As you can see, there are several options.

-They all have the same goal: to give you access to major tourist attractions at a cheaper price than buying individual tickets.
+They all have the same goal: to offer you access to major tourist attractions at a cheaper price than buying individual tickets.

 But each does it differently.